r-Process Nucleosynthesis With Ab Initio Nuclear Masses Around The N=82 Shell Closure

 The top panel of Fig.~\ref{fig:finab_AMEmax} shows the final abundances for the NSM trajectory.
 The abundances in the second peak at $A=132$ are higher by a factor of 2--3 when using the VS-IMSRG masses.
 This is due to the generally lower separation energies and increase of pairing correlations beyond $N=86$ for the Pd, Ag, and Cd isotopes.
 This would therefore be an exciting region to explore experimentally.
 Matter stops and accumulates in this region, as visible by the lower abundances beyond the second peak.

 In order to better understand the evolution and the impact of the VS-IMSRG masses, Fig.~\ref{fig:timescales} shows the averaged reaction timescales for neutron capture, photo-dissociation, and beta decay.
 Initially neutron capture and photo-dissociation are in equilibrium and are faster than beta decays.
-In this ($n,\gamma$)-($\gamma,n$) equilibrium phase, the $r$-process path runs along nuclei with a constant separation energy.
+In this ($n,\gamma$)-($\gamma,n$) equilibrium phase, the $r$-process path runs along nuclei with a constant separation (see, e.g., Eq.\,(25) in \cite{Arnould2007_RprocessStellarNucleosynthesis} and Eq.\,(3) in \cite{Arcones2011_DynamicalRprocessStudies}).
 For the NSM trajectory the final phase of ($n,\gamma$)-($\gamma,n$) equilibrium occurs around $S_n^\mathrm{eq}\approx 1.3-1.7$\,MeV.

 During the $r$-process evolution the magic number $N=82$ is reached and the path evolves along it toward larger $Z$ via beta decays and subsequent neutron captures, until this equilibrium is overcome in Rh ($Z=45$) around 0.2\,s.
 Now the $r$-process crosses the region where the mass scenarios differ and the evolution and reaction timescales start to depend on this: In the max VS-IMSRG scenario (dash-dotted lines; almost identical to the reference model, which is therefore not shown) the matter flow continues towards heavy nuclei afterwards.
 In contrast, for the central (solid) and min VS-IMSRG scenarios (dashed lines) matter stops again at $N=86$ (notice the low $S_n$ at $N=87$ for Pd, Ag, and Cd in Fig.~\ref{fig:Sn_AMEmax}).
 These nuclei act as a second ``waiting region'' where the flow accumulates again, before eventually beta decays\footnote{At $N=86$ the half lives are slightly longer than those of heavier nuclei and this leads to slightly higher values of the averaged beta decay timescale for the min VS-IMSRG scenario at $t \approx 0.3$\,s.} with neutron emission move the matter towards larger proton numbers.
 The nucleosynthesis flow can continue towards heavier nuclei via neutron captures only once the In isotopic chain has been reached.